ZohaibKhanDev/Weather_App/README.md

 # Weather App
 ## Overview
-Introducing WeatherNow, your ultimate companion for staying ahead of the elements!
+Introducing WeatherNow, your ultimate companion for staying ahead of the elements!Whether you're planning a weekend getaway

 ## 🚀 Key Features
 - **All World Weather**